 In the case of a probation violation, things work a little differently.The prosecutor may file a Motion to Accelerate (MTA) sentencing.
 If the motion is granted, then that delayed judgment is moved up, the defendant is found guilty, and he or she may serve the remainder of the term in jail or prison.
 The case ends in conviction rather than dismissal, and the record is not expunged under Section 991c.

-For help with record expungment or probation violation representation, contact attorney Adam R. Banner at 405-778-4800.
+For help with record expungement or probation violation representation, contact Oklahoma City expungement attorney Adam R. Banner at 405-778-4800.